 A very fine and rather rare form, this Kangxi period Chinese export porcelain punch pot is exquisitely decorated in vibrant Famille Verte enamels with a profusion of flowers amongst rockwork, cockerels, insects and butterflies.
 This is a large size form for this early a period, as well as having a rather unusual mark in underglaze blue on the bottom of the piece resembling a ‘G’, possibly the mark of a private trader?
 Measuring 7 1/4″ x 9 1/2″ and with the exception of a line to the body of the piece, it is in fine condition with superb decoration.
 Circa 1700-1720. $6,350.00

-A very unusual form, this finely hand-cut reticulated jug is fashioned with a double-walled construction, the outside covered with precisely cut openwork within bands of underglaze decoration, raised upon an openwork foot, and possessing a charming handle modeled as one of the most impish little kylin we’ve ever seen.
+A very unusual form, this finely hand-cut reticulated jug is fashioned with a double-walled construction, the outside covered with precisely cut openwork within bands of underglaze decoration, raised upon an openwork foot, and possessing a charming handle modeled as one of the most impish little dragons we’ve ever seen.
+This classic form is based upon Chinese rhinoceros horn libation cups.
 The reticulation remarkably intact, one small line sealed, otherwise very good condition, and measuring 4″ tall.
-Mid-18th century.$2,050.00
+Mid-18th century. $2,050.00

 A beautifully hand-painted Chinese export porcelain saucer dish decorated in famille rose enamels with a charming domestic scene of a pair of parents with their children upon a terrace with a river beyond with a walled town in the distance, the entire scene within a finely painted border with monochrome landscapes in cartouches reserved against a diapered ground.
 With only a very small line to the rim sealed, otherwise very good condition.
 Measuring 8″ in diameter and dating to circa 1770-1780. $290.00